 Your children see you modeling assertiveness as you take care of and respect yourself and others.
 To use an Assertive approach:

-- Be respectful when you discipline.
-You can set limits without blaming or shaming your children.
+When you discipline, you can set limits without blaming or shaming your children.

-- Plan ahead to avoid problems – anticipate situations that might be difficult for your children.
+To avoid problems, anticipate situations that might be difficult for your children.
 Prepare them for such times.

 Summary of Three Parenting Styles